 Careers

 Sturminster Newton High School is committed to ensuring that all young people have access to good and realistic information and guidance about the full range of career pathways available to them.
-We aim to ensure that all our students are self-confident, skilled and career-ready.
-This will be achieved through a programme of high quality, planned Careers and Work Related Learning activities, advice and guidance which meets the Gatsby Benchmarks for careers advice:

 1..
 A stable careers programme